CommonwealthSkateboarding/website/README.md

 * gem install sass
 * brew install mysql
-* brew services start mysql
+* brew services start mysql (if not installed, install with 'brew tap homebrew/services')
 * mysql -uroot
  	* CREATE DATABASE cw;
 	* GRANT ALL PRIVILEGES ON cw.* TO cw@localhost IDENTIFIED BY ‘sterlingarcher';